darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 ### 3.7.
 Generate data using dd

 - Run this command on the c5.2xlarge to see how long it will take to create 2 GB of data on an EFS file system using dd.
 This command will generate data using a 1 MB block size and syncing data and metadata at the end of each 1 MB block.
+Look at the last option **oflag=sync**.

 ```sh
 time dd if=/dev/zero of=/mnt/efs/2G-dd-$(date +%Y%m%d%H%M%S.%3N) bs=1M count=2048 status=progress oflag=sync

 ```

 - How long did it take?
 - What was the average throughput?
-- How can we change this command to write more like a typical application (more frequent syncs)?
+- What can we do to improve performance?

 ### 3.8.
 Generate data using dd